thuyanduong-flatiron/lecture-starter-code/Mod1/7-ORMs/README.md

 - Write the SQL to create tables for Authors (id, name)
 - Write the SQL to create a new author, given the author's name
 - Write the SQL to get all Authors
-- Write the SQL to find an Author by their name
+- Write the SQL to find an Author by their id
 - Write the SQL to update an Author's name (given their id)
 - Write the SQL to delete an Author (given their id)